 Functions to display There are two radio buttons on the top of the window: All functions and Running functions.
 By clicking on them, the list below will be filled only with the desired functions.
 For example, when performing a Live edit, you might want to display only the running functions.
 Obviously, in design mode, selecting "Running functions" will show an empty list.
-Function list Name: The names of available functions Type: The type of each of the available functions Filter You can filter the function list so that only those function types that have been checked are shown.
+Function list Name: The names of available functions Type: The type of each of the available functions

+You can filter the function list so that only those function types that have been checked are shown.
 Filtering is especially useful if you have lots of functions to select from.
-Scenes: Display Scene functions in the selection list Chaser functions in the selection list EFX: Display © Collection functions in the selection list Collection functions in the selection list RGB matrix functions in the selection list Show functions in the selection list Show functions in the selection list Audio functions in the selection list
+Scenes: Display Scene functions in the selection list Chasers: Display Chaser functions in the selection list Collections: Display Collection functions in the selection list RGB Matrices: Display RGB matrix functions in the selection list Show: Display